Find A Lawyer Legal Articles Attorney Login

 About

-Based in the Bronx, Giampa Law handles personal injury claims in New York.
-Our top-notch legal team has extensive experience negotiating sizable settlements and fighting for maxim...
+Based in the Bronx, Giampa Law handles personal injury claims throughout New York City and nearby counties.
+Our top-notch legal team has extensive experience negotiating sizable s...